UML 2 State Machine Diagramming Guidelines

 • Explore the complex behavior of a class, actor, subsystem, or component.

-• Modeling real-time systems.
+• Model real-time systems.

 There are guidelines for: